Skip to content

 A prosperous economy and planet depend on protecting nature and making agriculture part of the solution.
 Ceres works with investors and companies to promote ambitious innovation, policies, and business strategies to do just that.

-Responsible for approximately one third of global greenhouse gas emissions, the food sector is a critical player in the transition to a low-carbon economy.
+Responsible for approximately one third of global greenhouse gas (GHG) emissions, the food sector is a critical player in the transition to a more resilient economy.
 We work with investors and companies to reduce greenhouse gas and methane emissions from food production and ensure that the climate transition is just and equitable for the sector’s most important stakeholders: farmers and farmworkers.
 Reducing emissions from the food and beverage sector is also a priority of the Ceres Ambition 2030 initiative, which aims to decarbonize the six highest-emitting sectors of the economy.

 Learn more about Ambition 2030